 See "Item 3.
 Key Information-3.D.
-Risk Factors-Risks Related to Our Business and Operations" in this Form 20-F for a more detailed discussion regarding the risks associated with the protection of our intellectual property.
+Risk Factors-Intellectual Property Risks" in this Form 20-F for a more detailed discussion regarding the risks associated with the protection of our intellectual property.

 Competition

 There are many global and regional security vendors that offer a broad range of solutions to multiple market segments including law enforcement, military and national security customers.
 These large vendors compete with us across one or multiple solutions in our portfolio.
 We also face competition from a large number of point solutions vendors addressing only specific security challenges and, in many cases, competing in a limited geography.
 In addition, our competition includes the internal information technology departments of our customer organizations developing special purpose solutions with internal resources and with assistance from system integrators.